Designing a Christ Centered Biblical Prayer © 2005

 If nothing else, please consider reading the section

 The purpose of this article is to show how Christ centered and Biblical the Hail Mary is.
+It is hard to see how anyone could design a prayer that is more so.
 Anyone presenting the Power Point program above is welcome to use these notes.
 I suggest that these notes not be read out loud to others, but rather studied so that the presenter can give a more lively presentation from the heart.

 It is good to reflect on how in the beginning there was only God; the Father, the Son, and the Holy Spirit.
 There never was time or even a moment when there was not the Son, or the Holy Spirit.
 With the Father they are all Co-Eternal.
 Since there are three Persons in the Trinity it is most appropriate that this prayer will also have three parts.